 The budget is designed to ensure that the City provides effective and efficient services to meet the changing needs of the Casa Grande's citizens.
-In FY2024, resources were dedicated to the following projects:
+In FY2025, resources were dedicated to the following projects:

 - Community Services: The City's regional parks and development plan continues its mission to provide community members with areas to play and enjoy.
-The FY24 budget includes resources dedicated to Urban trail design and development, redevelopment of neighborhood parks, parking lot replacement and Dave White Golf Course irrigation system upgrades. - Economic Development: The City continues to maintain its relationship with the Greater Phoenix Economic Council and Pinal Alliance for Economic Development.
-Additionally, the City anticipates leveraging the opening of Lucid Motors to attract supply chain opportunities. - Transportation: FY24's approved budget allows the City to continue to work on its Annual Pavement Preservation project, turn lane installation at Trekkell & Florence and Arizola & Florence, the Casa Grande / Maricopa Paving and Highway Intersection Improvements, and the PM 10 Response Plan for Hacienda.
-In addition to the continued pavement preservation projects, the City will be making improvements to Peart Road from O'Neil to Cottonwood, widening Thornton Rd from I-8 to Hwy 84, and add traffic signals to Centennial Blvd & Pinal Ave, Sunland Gin & Jimmy Kerr.
-Further additions include Roadway improvements at Pinal County Tech Park, interconnecting traffic signals throughout the City. - Public Safety: For FY24 the City has authorized the replacement and expansion of several Public Safety items for both Police and Fire.
-Resources have been allocated for the evidence bay expansion and Technology equipment for conference rooms.
-Replacement of nine patrol vehicles, radios, and body worn cameras, were also authorized for the Police Department.
-The Fire Department received approval to replace a fire engine, the installation of vehicle awning, the replacement of thermal imagers and the replacement of three fire stations 503, 501 and 502.
-Stations 501 and 502 will be dependent on bond issuance. - Community: In accordance with the Strategic Plan, the City anticipates investment in the following projects: renovation of vacant lots on Main Ave, the Union Pacific Railroad Art project, and continued citizen engagement on the 2030 General Plan.
+The FY25 budget includes resources dedicated to Urban trail design and development, redevelopment of neighborhood parks, parking lot replacement, Dave White Golf Course irrigation system upgrades and additional and upgraded pickleball courts. - Economic Development: The City continues to maintain its relationship with the Greater Phoenix Economic Council and Pinal Alliance for Economic Development.
+Additionally, the City anticipates leveraging the expansion of Lucid Motors and opening of Kohler to attract supply chain opportunities.

+- Transportation: FY25's approved budget allows the City to continue to work on its Annual Pavement Preservation project city-wide lengthen analysis and improvements, the Casa Grande / Maricopa Paving and Highway Intersection Improvements, and the PM 10 Response Plan for Hacienda.
+In addition to the continued pavement preservation projects, the City will be making improvements to McCartney Rd. to I-10 and Trekell Rd to Rodeo to McCartney, widening Thornton Rd from I-8 to Hwy 84, and add traffic signals to Centennial Blvd & Pinal Ave, Sunland Gin & Jimmy Kerr.
+Further additions include Roadway improvements at Pinal County Tech Park, interconnecting traffic signals throughout the City. - Public Safety: For FY25 the City has authorized the replacement and expansion of several Public Safety items for both Police and Fire.
+Resources have been allocated for Technology equipment for conference rooms.
+Replacement of five patrol vehicles, radios, and renovations to the Animal Control facilities, were also authorized for the Police Department.
+The Fire Department received approval to replace one fire apparatus and three emergencies medical vehicles for the newly EMS standup program, and the replacement of three fire stations 503, 501 and 502.
+Station 501 is set to be completed by Winter 2025. - Community: In accordance with the Strategic Plan, the City anticipates investment in the following projects: renovation of vacant lots on Main Ave, the Union Pacific Railroad Art project, and continued citizen engagement on the 2030 General Plan.
 The City is also engaged in partnerships with Casa Grande School Districts and Wi-Fi providers, working diligently to provide affordable options and extend service to students in our community. - Administration: With a focus on providing the highest quality service to residents, the following projects were authorized to improve efficiency and effectiveness of City processes: the Vertical phone server, and the web permitting system and management software.
 The City also continues to support replacement programs for desktop computers, mobile technology, and data management.